TanishqSingla/Shell-Scripting-Cheatsheet/cheatsheet.md

 ```bash
 x=1
 ```
-Here 'x' is a variable.
+Here `x` is a variable.
 Notice there is no space between any of the symbol.
 This a note to point while writing shell.
 While declaring variables there should not be any space between the key and the value assigned to the key.

 # Reading Variables